victoriaz8/reveng/README.md

 or
 -p int3 patch
 Don't ever do -int3 (for example).
 The flag parsing could definitely use some work.
+-L to log to a file called aa_outfile.txt in the directory that the input executable is in

 Limitations
 - Architecture is limited to x86 windows executables